 Can I Create a Wet Signature Electronically?

-Yes, you can create digitized versions of your wet signature, or you can use a stylus or mouse to sign a digital document.
+Yes, you can create digitized versions of your wet signature or use a stylus or mouse to sign a digital document.
 You can also turn your wet signature into a secure digital signature by having it certified with a signature stamp and a digital certificate.

 How Do I Add a Signature to a PDF without Adobe?

-You can even use another software like Microsoft Word.
-However, this process would require converting the PDF into a document file (.docx) to view it in Word.
+You can even use other software like Microsoft Word.
+However, this process requires converting the PDF into a document file (.docx) to view in Word.
 Once you have added the signature image, export the file again as a PDF.

-What to Remember about Adding a Wet Signature to a PDF
+What to Remember about Adding a Wet Signature on PDF files

 While wet signatures are required for many real-world transactions, most organizations have started allowing e-signatures for ease and accessibility.

-To help, be sure to choose an e-signature app, like Signaturely, that is legally accepted around the world for smooth, hassle-free workflows.
+To help, be sure to choose an e-signature app, like Signaturely, that is legally accepted worldwide for smooth, hassle-free workflows.